fuma0317/Unit2-ComSci/README.md

 ![progressgroup](IMG_0314.JPG)

 **Coding "English Input System"**
-We first focused on English Input System which allows users to type Alphabet in LCD and send it to moon.
-Lauricenia was mainly in charge of this program.
+We first focused on English Input System which allows users to type Alphabet in LCD and send it to "English to Binary system".
+Keitaro was mainly in charge of this program.
 The first program which uses two rows.
 One is to show alphabet A to Z, numbers and other one is to show which alphabet or numbers user picked.

 Code for English Input System
 ```